DCsunset/vscode-modal-editor/README.md

 each keymap maps a key to a sub-keymap or a command.
 Recursive keymaps are useful to define multi-stage commands.

+Note that there's a special mode `_` in `Keybindings`, which means the common keybindings.
+It is shared by all the other modes (except insert mode), and it has the lowest priority, which means other modes can overwrite common keybindings.

 The command can be a string (which means a VS Code command), a list of commmands, or a complex command object: